 But here’s the real question: Can CCTVs help you detect crime and potential security breaches before they happen and prevent serious losses?

 CCTV’s Need Trained Security Guards at the Helm

+How can CCTV prevent crime?
+The answer is through the person observing their output.
 Though CCTVs operate automatically, they’re at their most effective with a person behind the monitor.
-Indeed, no CCTV can stop a break-in by itself, but with the aid of an alert security guard, they can provide advanced notice that will help stop a crime in progress—or before it even begins.
+Indeed, no CCTV can stop a break-in by itself, but with the aid of an alert security guard, they can provide advanced notice that will help stop a crime in progress — or before it even begins.

 Location Matters for CCTV Success

 Though people are an important part of any security system, specific situations and environments matter too.
 Suppose your business is situated in a high-crime area, a place where people have grown used to seeing cameras peeping out at them.
 In such places, a CCTV system won’t do much to deter break-ins.
 In a low-crime area, though, it would be an entirely different matter.
 The mere thought of a lens recording a perpetrator’s actions stops many break-ins before they even start.

 Don’t think that you shouldn’t install a CCTV system if you’re property is located in a neighborhood with a lot of crime.
 While CCTV may not provide as much of a deterrent effect, it can still safeguard your facility.
 For instance, situating a camera at a specific angle near an entrance so that it can capture the faces of any unauthorized entrants helps your system provide actionable evidence for authorities.